splarty/FrontEnd/README.md

   - Details about the teams, derived from an asynchronous query (api.football-data.org), including the score of the game (currently, they are all _N/A : N/A_).

-  - For the benefit of the reviewer, this is what a asynchronous query looks like:
+  - For the benefit of the reviewer, this is what an asynchronous query looks like:

   ![alt text][image_4]